carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ## Channel factories

+Channel factories are the way Nextflow creates the different channel types (queue and value).

 ### value

 The `value` factory method is used to create a value channel.
 An optional not `null` argument can be specified to bind the channel to a specific value.
 For example: